OpenMDAO/OpenMDAO1/openmdao/docs/usr-guide/tutorials/recording.rst

    last_case = cr.get_case('rank0:SLSQP|6')

-or, simply use an index (where -1 is the pythonic way for accessing the last index of a list)
+or, simply use an index (where -1 is the Pythonic way for accessing the last index of a list)

 .. testcode:: casereader